Weber and Fields' Broadway Music Hall: History

 Originally named the Imperial Music Hall, the theatre was designed by architect M. V. B. Ferdon.
 It was built by impresario George J. Kraus in 1892, and was modeled after the Empire Theatre in London's West End.
 The theatre opened as a variety theatre on October 24, 1892.
 Kraus managed the theatre until May 27, 1896, when the building was leased to Weber and Fields.
 At this point the theatre was closed for renovations, and it was renamed Weber and Fields' Broadway Music Hall when it re-opened on September 5, 1896.

 After nearly eight years of performance together at the Weber and Fields' Broadway Music Hall, Weber and Fields broke up their partnership in 1904 and Fields left the Broadway Music Hall while Weber remained.
 Fields' last performances at the theatre was in the musical Whoop-Dee-Doo which closed on January 30, 1904.
-After this the theatre was forced to close when the fire at the Iroquois Theater, Chicago, caused strict enforcement of the fire laws in New York.
-Weber and Fields were told that they would have to remodel or close the Music Hall and this caused a disagreement between the duo which split their partnership for an extended period of time.
+After this the theatre was forced to close when the fire at Chicago's Iroquois Theater caused strict enforcement of fire laws in New York.
+Weber and Fields were told that they would have to remodel or close the Music Hall, leading to a disagreement which split their partnership for an extended period of time.

 After Fields' departure, the theatre was renamed Weber's Music Hall beginning with Weber's first musical without Fields, Higgledy-Piggledy, which opened on October 20, 1904.
 Some 1904 advertisements for the Higgledy-Piggledy production also referred to the theatre as Weber and Ziegfeld's Music Hall; as Florenz Ziegfeld Jr. was the work's initial producer and his wife Anna Held was briefly a star in the production.
 However, this partnership was short lived as Ziegfeld and Held did not get along with Weber, and their relationship with Weber and the theatre ended rapidly after the production premiered with the actress Trixie Friganza replacing Held and Ziegfeld divesting of his role as producer and all connections with the theatre.
 It was later retitled Weber's Theatre.

 In 1913 the theatre discontinued live performance and became a cinema.
 The theatre was demolished in 1917.